sg893052/sonic-buildimage/system/in-memory-logging.md

 ## 2.5 In-Memory Logging Policy

 In order to simplify the application interface and improve the logging performance, the following policies are enforced on the in-memory logging.
-- Only one In-Memory logging file is prefered as this improves the performance and simplifies the in-memory logging interface and its implementation.
+- Only two In-Memory logging file is prefered as this improves the performance and simplifies the in-memory logging interface and its implementation.
 - Log Rotation Policy
-     - Cron job to rotate the in-memory logging for every 2 minutes.
+     - Cron job to rotate the in-memory logging for every 5 minutes.
-     - Size of the log file is restricted to 1mb
+     - Size of the log file is restricted to 1MB
-- Size of the In-Memory reservation from the kernel as bellow
+- 32MB of physical memory starting at 1G is reserved for In-Memory during kernel bootup.
-     - 128mb on <=4GB
-     - 256mb on 8GB
-     - 512mb on >=16GB
+     - memmap=1G@32MB
 - Disk write policy
-     - Logs are written into the disk for every 2 minutes.
+     - Logs are written into the disk for every 5 minutes.
      - Logs are written into the disk when a user issues a reboot(cold/warm/fast) command.
      - During kernel panic, all the in-memory logs are written into the disk as port kdump data collection.